Dendrobium cunninghamii: Taxonomy and naming

 Dendrobium cunninghamii was first formally discovered in 1835 by John Lindley and the description was published in Edwards's Botanical Register.
 The specific epithet (cunninghamii) honours Allan Cunningham.

 David Jones, Mark Clements and Brian Molloy proposed changing the name of this species to Winika cunninghamii but the change has not been accepted by Plants of the World Online.

 "Winika is the accepted old Māori language name for this orchid.
 The name Te Winika was given to the sacred war canoe of the Tainui people because this orchid grew on the tōtara tree (Podocarpus totara) which was hollowed out to form the hull.
 We assign the feminine gender to it—Winika cunninghamii.
 The Māori Queen, Te Arikinui Dame Te Atairangikaahu, granted consent to use the name Winika, because of its particular cultural significance to her Tainui people."

 Distribution and habitat

 Winika is usually an epiphyte on forest trees but sometimes also on fallen logs.
 It sometimes grows on rocks and cliff faces, even on brick or concrete walls.
 It is found on both the North and South Islands of New Zealand but also on the Stewart and Chatham Islands.

 Cultural references

 In 1990, New Zealand Post released a New Zealand native orchid miniature sheet to support the New Zealand 1990 World Stamp Exhibition held in Auckland.
 Winika was one of the stamps (40c) on the miniature sheet.
 The others were the sun orchid (Thelymitra pulchella), spider orchid (Corybas macranthus) and greenhood orchid (Pterostylis banksii).

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".